Which home emergency cover is right for me?

 • Your property has become permanently damaged, dangerous or uninhabitable

-• Your health and wellbeing could be at risk
+• Your health and well-being could be at risk

 Unfortunately, we can’t cover everything, so our policies do come with some exclusions.